Arthur (TV series)

-The series often deals with important issues families face such as asthma, dyslexia, cancer, diabetes, and autism spectrum disorder.
-It also encourages reading and relationships with family and friends by explaining that people have different personalities and interests.
-It was the longest-running children's animated series in the U.S., and the second longest-running animated series in the U.S., behind Fox's The Simpsons.
+Arthur received praise for depicting subject matter relatable to families such as asthma, dyslexia, cancer, diabetes, and autism.
+It also encourages reading and relationships with family and friends through its depiction of people with different personalities, beliefs and interests.
+It was the longest-running children's animated series in the United States, until it was surpassed by SpongeBob SquarePants in 2025, and is the fifth longest-running animated series in the United States, behind The Simpsons, South Park, Family Guy, and SpongeBob SquarePants.